spack/spack-tutorial/tutorial_configuration.rst

    :emphasize-lines: 9

-Now we will open the packages configuration file and update our preferences.
+Let's override these default preferences in an environment.
+When you have an activated environment, you can edit the associated configuration with ``spack config edit`` (you don't have to provide a section name):

 .. code-block:: console

+   $ spack env create config-env
+   $ spack env activate config-env
-   $ spack config edit packages
+   $ spack config edit

+Note that outside of an environment, the configuration sections are generally managed as separate files (e.g. the ``packages.yaml`` file stores all config related to package configuration) but in an environment, the sections are all stored in a single file.

 .. code-block:: yaml

+   spack:
+     specs: []
+     view: true
      packages:
        all:
          compiler: [clang, gcc, intel, pgi, xl, nag, fj]
          providers:
            mpi: [mpich, openmpi]

 Because of the configuration scoping we discussed earlier, this